 A letter dated June 27, 2013, from George Washington Memorial Parkway was sent to the Section 7 coordinator for the Department about the presence of state rare, threatened, or endangered species in or near the parks.
 No response was received.
-The draft EIS has been provided to Virginia Department of Conservation and Recreation (VA DCR) for their review and comment.
+The draft plan/EIS was provided to Virginia Department of Conservation and Recreation (VA DCR) for their review and comment.